vitaminjs/vitamin/README.md

   relations: {

     phone: function () {
-      // the first argument is the target mapper name
+      // the first argument is the target model name
       // the second is the foreign key in phones table
       // the third parameter is optional, it corresponds to the primary key of person model return this.hasOne('phone', 'owner_id', 'id')